MEET THE TEAM

-The Title-Holding Land Trust (often referred to as the “Illinois Land Trust”) is accepted throughout the United States.
-This may arguably be the best possible means of real property asset protection and/or transferring real estate.
+The Title-Holding Land Trust (often referred to as the “Illinois Land Trust”) is accepted throughout most of the United States.
+This revocable, inter-vivos, beneficiary-directed trust may arguably be the best possible means of asset preservation and estate planning.

-It’s like taking my seller financing strategies and putting them on steroids.
-(Read about the risks of various seller carry back strategies and how the Trust Transfer System avoids them)
+(Read about the risks of various seller carry back strategies and how the Title Holding Trust System avoids them).

 The land trust is unique in that a property’s legal and equitable titles are vested in the trustee, rather than in the owner of record.
 The land trust’s beneficiaries remain fully in control of the property and the actions of the trustee.
 As a result of this beneficiary-directed third-party trusteeship, any property so held is effectively hidden from public view and shielded from legal actions by lawyers and creditors.

-When combined, these documents effectively afford a would-be buyer all the benefits of home ownership, including income tax deductions.
+There are many issue to negotiate, so you’ll want someone helping you negotiate the terms of the trust for your maximum benefit.
+When combined, these documents effectively afford a would-be buyer all the benefits of home ownership, including income tax deductions in most instances.
 It protects all beneficiaries from any negative personal or legal action by or against the other parties.

 A unique feature is that it converts the settlor’s ownership of realty (real estate) to ownership of personalty (i.e. ownership of the trust, rather than of the property held by it).
 Therefore, since personalty is not deemed subject to partition by judgment creditors, unrelated parties holding property in this manner needn’t fear the property ever becoming the subject of: a creditor judgment, lien or charging order.
 Neither would the property be the subject of a tax lien, any party’s bankruptcy, marital dissolution or probate . . . a most comforting feeling when carrying paper for someone else.

-The Trust Transfer System gives a seller who is willing to keep his existing financing in place a quick, easy and safe method of disposing of the property, while simultaneously providing a buyer with virtually 100% of the benefits of ownership, including full mortgage interest and property tax deductions.
+The Trust System gives a seller who is willing to keep his existing financing in place a quick, easy and safe method of disposing of the property, while simultaneously providing a buyer with virtually 100% of the benefits of ownership, including full mortgage interest (in most instances) and property tax deductions.

-Because the property vested in a land trust has not been “sold,” but merely vested in a trust and leased to a successor beneficiay of the same trust, there is no overt violation of the lender’s due-on-sale (alienation) admonitions.
+Because the property vested in a land trust has not been “sold,” but merely vested in a trust and leased, there is no overt violation of the lender’s due-on-sale (alienation) admonitions (see below for more on the Due-on-Sale).

 More on the Due-On-Sale Clause: